ogunlao/ogunlao.github.io/_posts/2020-04-19-making_efficient_neural_networks.md

-# Making Efficient Neural Networks.
+# Making Efficient Neural Networks
 {:.no_toc}
 This article was inspired by Angela Fan's Talks on Efficient Transformers at AMMI Deep NLP class, 2020.
 [Angela Fan](https://scholar.google.com/citations?user=TLZR9zgAAAAJ&hl=en) is a PhD candidate with Facebook AI in France.